Allergy Safe Child Care Facilities

 What is an allergy safe child care facility?

-Managing food allergy in a child care setting is a shared responsibility and includes staff, parents and children.
-While child care facilities cannot be expected to be completely free of the foods that cause allergic reactions, they can aim to be safe environments for children with food allergy.
-Creating an allergy safe child care facility involves:
+Managing food allergy in a child care setting is a shared responsibility between staff, parents and children.
+While child care facilities cannot be expected to be completely free of the foods that cause allergic reactions, they should make efforts to create and maintain a safe environment for children with food allergy.
+Maintaining an allergy safe child care facility includes:

-- Following policies and procedures to reduce the risk of accidental exposure to foods that are known to cause allergic reactions among the children in its care.
+- Following policies and procedures to reduce the risk of accidental exposure to foods that cause allergic reactions among children who attend the facility.

 - Having a care plan for each child with food allergy that contains a copy of their Anaphylaxis Emergency Plan.
-The plan explains what to do in case of allergic reaction.
-To get a blank copy of an Anaphylaxis Emergency Plan, visit Canadian Society of Allergy and Clinical Immunology http://csaci.ca/patient-school-resources/.
+The plan explains what to do in case of an allergic reaction.
+To get a blank copy of an Anaphylaxis Emergency Plan, visit the Canadian Society of Allergy and Clinical Immunology https://csaci.ca/patient-school-resources/

 What is an allergic reaction?

-An allergic reaction occurs when a person’s immune system acts as if a protein (an allergen) in a food is harmful.
+An allergic reaction occurs when a person’s immune system treats a protein (an allergen) in a food as harmful.
 Allergic reactions can be mild or severe.
+Food allergy needs to be taken seriously.
+It involves avoiding the food that causes allergic reactions and responding appropriately to an accidental exposure.
 A severe allergic reaction is called anaphylaxis (an-nah-fil-axe-is).
 It often happens quickly and can cause death if left untreated.

 What are the symptoms of a severe allergic reaction?

-Symptoms of a severe allergic reaction can start within minutes of eating or being exposed to the food, but usually occur within 2 hours.
-Do not ignore early symptoms.
-When a reaction begins, it is important to respond right away.
+Symptoms of a severe allergic reaction can start within minutes of eating the food that triggers reactions.
+They will usually occur within 2 hours.
+While rare, symptoms can take up to a few hours to develop.

-- Other: anxiety, headache, metallic taste, or uterine cramps in teenage girls.
+- Other: anxiety, headache, metallic taste or uterine cramps

 How is a severe allergic reaction treated?

 When a reaction begins, it is important to respond right away.
 Do not wait.
-Give the prescribed medication called epinephrine (eh-puh-NEH-fren).
+Give the prescribed medication called epinephrine (eh-puh-NEH-fren) right away.
 Epinephrine will not cause harm to the child if it is given unnecessarily.

 Epinephrine comes in a pre-loaded syringe called an auto-injector.
 Epinephrine helps reverse the symptoms of an allergic reaction and can save the child’s life.

-The above section has been adapted from: Anaphylaxis in Schools and Other Settings, Copyright 2005-2015 Canadian Society of Allergy and Clinical Immunology..
+The above section has been adapted from: Anaphylaxis in Schools and Other Settings, Copyright 2005-2016 Canadian Society of Allergy and Clinical Immunology.

 What training should child care providers have?